HARRISON/OMNICOM PROFESSORSHIP IN INTEGRATED MARKETING COMMUNICATIONS

-SHOTT CHAIR OF JOURNALISM
+SHOTT PROFESSOR OF JOURNALISM

 The late Hugh I. Shott Jr. established The Shott Foundation in 1984.
 The late Ike Shott Sr. founded the Bluefield Daily Telegraph and the Daily Telegraph Printing Company in 1896.
 In 1929, the Shott family initiated SHIS, Bluefield’s first radio station.
 In 1948, they began WHIS-FM, a new broadcast service, and in 1955, they created WHIS-TV, Bluefield’s first television station.

 Hugh I. Shott Jr. attended WVU in the early 1920s and served as a member

 of the WVU Board of Governors.
 Other family members who graduated from WVU include

 Mr. Schott’s nephews – the late Ned E. Shott ’39 and ’41, John C. Shott ’48, Hugh

 I. Shott ’50, and Scott H. Shott ’50.

 The Widmeyer Professorship in Public Relations is the WVU College of Media’s first endowed professorship in public relations.
 The professorship allows the College to hire top faculty to teach public relations and integrated marketing at both an undergraduate and graduate level.
 Additionally, the professorship was created to provide leadership in curriculum development and innovation in the area of strategic communications.

 The current Widmeyer Professor, Dr. Diana Martinelli, is an award-winning teacher and recognized scholar.
 She has presented original research, authored articles, served on industry association committees and developed new courses for both graduate and undergraduate students.

 The Widmeyer Professorship in Public Relations was established Dec.
 9, 2008, by Scott Widmeyer, Widmeyer Communications, and Scott’s parents, Douglas and Ruth Ann Widmeyer.